-Benign breast tumors (e.g. fibro-adenomas) are non-cancerous growths where breast cells have grown abnormally and rapidly, forming a lump.
+Benign breast tumours (e.g. fibro-adenomas) are non-cancerous growths where breast cells have grown abnormally and rapidly, forming a lump.
 These tumours feel solid and can be mistaken by patients for breast cancer.
-They particularly occur in women aged 25-35 years, when hormones are most active on the breast tissue.
+They particularly occur in women aged 25-35 years, when hormones are most active in the breast tissue.

-Benign breast tumors may be uncomfortable and some are even quite painful, however they are not dangerous and do not spread from the breast to other organs.
-Still it is important to be aware of some benign breast conditions, such as ductal papilloma and atypical hyperplasia, because often women with these tumours may have a slightly higher risk of developing breast cancer.
-There are rare types of benign tumours (e.g. Phyllodes Tumours or cystosarcomas) which behave like cancers and can be rapidly growing, invading the breast tissue without spreading outside of the breast to other parts of the body.
-These can be sometimes difficult to treat and often recurr locally. o as
+Benign breast tumours may be uncomfortable and some are even quite painful, however, they are not dangerous and do not spread from the breast to other organs.
+Still, it is important to be aware of some benign breast conditions, such as ductal papilloma and atypical hyperplasia, because often women with these tumours may have a slightly higher risk of developing breast cancer.
+There are rare types of benign tumours (e.g. Phyllodes Tumours or

 A biopsy (excision or needle) is often the only way to determine if a lump is benign or cancerous.
-Commonly during a biopsy procedure, a small fragment of the tumour is removed and sent to be studied under a microscope by an expertly qualified pathologist.
+Commonly during a biopsy procedure, a small fragment of a tumour is removed and sent to be studied under a microscope by an expertly qualified pathologist.
 Sometimes even a benign tumour may become quite large, changing the breast size or shape.
-If the tumour is growing into the tissue of the milk ducts, it may cause an abnormal nipple discharge.
-Depending on the type, size, and number of benign tumors, surgery may be recommended to remove them particularly if a patient remains anxious by the presence of a lump in the breast or the appearance of the breast because of the lump.
-These are alll well recognised reasons for excision of benign breast lumps.
+If a tumour is growing into the tissue of the milk ducts, it may cause an abnormal nipple discharge.
+Depending on the type, size, and a number of benign tumours, surgery may be recommended to remove them particularly if a patient remains anxious by the presence of a lump in the breast or the appearance of the breast because of the lump.
+These are all well-recognised reasons for excision of benign breast lumps.